mattderstine/jupyteronpi/readme.md

        key_mgmt=WPA-PSK
     }
 ```
-6. Add empty ssh file
+6. Create ssh file
- * this permits 1 login using ssh so that ssh can be enabled during setup
+ * this permits a single login using ssh so that ssh can be enabled during setup.
+This file is deleted after the login.
-7. Eject boot and move SD card to Pi
+7. Eject "boot" and move SD card to Pi

 ## Configure raspberry pi
+1. Configure the hardware
-1. If using serial: Connect serial connections – 3.3V, gnd, tx on board to rx on pi & vice versa
+ 1. If using serial: Connect serial connections – 3.3V, gnd, tx on rs232 board to rx on pi & vice versa
+ 1. If using wired ethernet, make connection
+ 1. Apply power
 2. Boot, login (user = pi, password = raspberry)
  * If using ssh: ssh pi@raspberrypi.local
- * If using serial, baud rate= 115200
+ * If using serial set main computer serial port baud rate= 115200
-3. Enter
+3. Configure the pi using:
 ```
 sudo raspi-config
 ```
 4. Set up wireless networking, enable ssh, resize file partition, change password, change wifi country,setup wifi connections, change system name, change to “boot to CLI with password”
-5. Leave and reboot
+5. Exit program and reboot
 6. Confirm correct system name on network (I use LanScan)
-7. SSH & Login
+7. SSH to pi@newsystemname.local & Login.
+8. Add blinka and jupyter notebook
 ```
 sudo apt-get update
 sudo apt-get upgrade